Roudnice nad Labem: Roudnice Castle

-Roudnice Castle was built in the 12th century by Prague bishops to protected an important trade route from Prague to Upper Lusatia along the Elbe.
+Roudnice Castle was built in the 12th century by Prague bishops to protect an important trade route from Prague to Upper Lusatia along the Elbe.
 In the 14th and 15th centuries, it was rebuilt in the Gothic style and became a popular summer residence for Prague bishops.
-It is said that Jan Hus was ordained as a priest there, but it is just a fictional legend.
+There is a common misconception that Jan Hus was ordained as a priest there.

-In 1421, the Catholic Church sold the castle to Jan Smiřický, who renovated it once again.
+In 1421, the Catholic Church sold the castle to noble Jan Smiřický who renovated it again.
 King George of Poděbrady captured Roudnice from Smiřický in 1467.
 It passed into the ownership of William of Rosenberg, the Supreme Burgrave and one of the wealthiest men in Bohemia.
-After Rosenberg's death, his widow Polyxena Pernštejn married Zdeněk Vojtěch of Lobkowicz, Chancellor of the Czech Kingdom and later 1st Prince Lobkowicz, bringing Roudnice into the Lobkowicz family possessions.
+After Rosenberg's death, his widow Polyxena of Pernštejn married Zdeněk Vojtěch of Lobkowicz, Chancellor of the Czech Kingdom, and, later, 1st Prince Lobkowicz, bringing Roudnice into the Lobkowicz family possessions.

-In 1652, their son Václav Eusebius embarked upon an ambitious project to transform the castle into an early baroque palace.
-From 1657 until the World War II the Lobkowicz Collection's library was stored in Roudnice Castle, leading to the library being named the Roudnice Lobkowicz Library.
+In 1652, their son, Václav Eusebius, embarked upon an ambitious project to transform the castle into an early Baroque palace.
+From 1657 until World War II, the Lobkowicz Collection's library was stored in Roudnice Castle, leading to the library being named the Roudnice Lobkowicz Library.
 Václav Eusebius of Lobkowicz hired two Italian architects, Francesco Caratti and Antonio della Porta, to completely renovate Roudnice Castle.
 Between 1652 and 1684, they demolished most of the original structure, creating a 200-room baroque residence that included a clock tower, a chapel decorated with elaborate frescoes, a theatre, and large formal gardens.
 For two and a half centuries Roudnice served as a repository for the Lobkowicz family's collections of artwork, religious objects, musical instruments, and books and manuscripts.

 The castle was confiscated by the Communist government in 1948; the Czechoslovak People's Army used the building for the Vít Nejedlý military music school, as well as for administrative offices.
 After 1989, the castle was restored to the Lobkowicz family, who continued to rent the castle to the school until it closed in 2008.
 In 2009 the castle underwent major renovations, and it was opened to the public.

-The Castle Riding Hall was built in the 17th century by Antonio della Porta and today it houses Gallery of Modern Art.
+The Castle Riding Hall was built in the 17th century by Antonio della Porta.
+Today it houses the Gallery of Modern Art.